ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 {: #juniper-overview-specs-vms}

 * vSRX is deployed as a pair of VMs configured for High Availability.
-* Each VM is configured with 6 vCPUs, 16 GB of memory, and 16 GB of storage.
+* Each VM is configured with 6 CPUs, 16 GB of memory, and 16 GB of storage.

 ### High availability
 {: #juniper-overview-specs-ha}